newhavenrb/conferences/Use-the-Source,-Luke:-High-fidelity-data-with-event-sourcing.md

 It _can_ be a big data set.
 Example: account history, knowing what something looked like as of some billing date.

+#### Benefits

 Bug fixes: fix a bug, replay events, bug is fixed.
 Interesting.

+Modeling:
+* ES pushes non-domain logic out of the domain models (how?)
+* system decoupling

+#### Drawbacks

+Forces you to really analyze your problem - if you're a start-up, you might not know the problem well enough.

+Agility trade-off

+Performance - large event logs.
+So store snapshots of domain models.
+(ActiveModel serialization is great for this.)

+#### Common Examples

+* Source control!
+It's a history of events.
+* Financial/accounting
+* complex domains (this point seems unclear to me - example?)
+* distributed systems, SOA

+#### Example: ordering system

 ## External Links

 * [Martin Fowler on Event Sourcing](http://martinfowler.com/eaaDev/EventSourcing.html)
 * [Speaker's blog](http://karmajunkie.com/)

+## Discussion

+"Drawback: Forces you to really analyze your problem - if you're a start-up, you might not know the problem well enough."
+I think a lot of software practices are like that.